hypemarks/tintjs/README.md

 Views can use custom templates to render the data.
 Our templating system makes this easy.
 Just do the following:

 1. Define a template using mustache.js syntax, and either put it on the page in a script tag, or host it somewhere with jsonp enabled
-2. Associate it with a view using the identifier or the URL to your template
+2. Associate it with a view using the CSS identifier or the URL to your template
+3. Optionally, add a CSS file to style the template and store it as "template_css"

 ```javascript
 <!-- 1. defining a custom template -->